EventStore/eventstore.org/_posts/2019-10-10-event-store-packages-for-amazon-linux-2.md

 ---

 #### Phasing out support for AWS Auto Scaling groups
-Running Event Store as in AWS EC2 Auto Scaling groups is no more a recommended practice because AGS can end up simultaneously or near simultaneously deleting all instances
+Running Event Store in AWS EC2 Auto Scaling groups (AGS) is no longer a recommended practice because AGS can end up simultaneously or near simultaneously deleting all instances

 To learn more about running Event Store clusters, click [here](https://eventstore.org/docs/server/cluster-with-manager-nodes/index.html).